SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_abstractions.md

 # System Abstractions
-> Taking note of our planned abstraction levels helps us keep the design intent clear between files and functions.
+Taking note of our abstraction levels helps us keep the design intent clear between files and functions.

 The system class in itself is a top level class in our project.
 The intent of the System is to be the foundation of the project.
 Master control is held here.

 ![System Abstractions](./drawings/system_abstractions.svg)

----
+___
 # Top-Level

 * **Run Handling:**